Call Today! Free Immediate Response (818) 781-1570

 One of the main consequences that accompany having to register as a sex offender is having your information posted online.

 How much information is posted depends on what offense you were convicted of.
-Some offenses fall under the home address category, and sometimes offenses when coupled with another offense fall under the zip code category, so that your exact address is not posted but your zip code is.
+Some offenses fall under the home address category, and sometimes, when coupled with another offense, they fall under the zip code category, so your exact address is not posted but your zip code is.

-If you have been convicted of a sex crime that requires you to register in California, you will most likely have to personally register at your local police station.
+If you have been convicted of a sex crime that requires you to register in California, you will most likely have to register at your local police station personally.

 Registration as a sex offender is covered under California Penal Code Section 290, commonly known as the Sex Offender Registration Act.